-The call for proposals is open to UN Agencies, Funds and Programmes and CSOs in countries declared eligible by the Secretary-General to receive PBF funding in 2018:
+The call for proposals is open in countries that are currently formally declared eligible by the Secretary-General to receive PBF funding in 2020:

 - Central African Republic

 - El Salvador

 - Sierra Leone